-It was while answering a query last week from a customer about walking with youngsters that I realised how many of our Island Walks are actually excellent for families.
+It was while answering a query last week from a customer about walking with children that I realised how many of our Island Walks are actually excellent for families.
 It’s one of the great things about walking on Tenerife that you can still find so much ‘ undeveloped space filled with surprises that make it the perfect environment for family outings.

 Here are some of our favourites: